 Researchers have long drawn connections between anxiety and hot flashes.
 So it’s no surprise that running late can raise your body temperature, whether it’s from the stress of feeling pressed for time or the actual running from one appointment to another.
 Fortunately, you can eliminate this needless strain by making small adjustments to your schedule.
 Plan extra time for your commute every morning, or try placing buffers on your calendar before important meetings or events.
 A few extra moments to collect your thoughts and move at your own pace can do wonders to lessen anxiety and keep your body balanced.

 Daily supplements can play a role in stress reduction, too.
-Women who took Kindra’s energy-boosting daily capsule saw a 30% improvement in anxiety after four weeks and a 32% improvement in nervousness after 12 weeks—in addition to the noticeable decrease in hot flashes.
+Women who took Kindra’s Focus Supplement saw a 30% improvement in anxiety after four weeks and a 32% improvement in nervousness after 12 weeks—in addition to the noticeable decrease in hot flashes.
 Checking in with how you’re feeling, both physically and mentally, can be the key to unlocking a cooler, more balanced menopausal experience, both at work and at home.

 Navigating Menopause While You Work?
 We created an encompassing guide to help.